Arizona Estate Planning Laws

 Why Should You Learn About Arizona Estate Planning Laws?

-There are many reasons you should consider creating your estate plan.
-An estate plan will include powers of attorney that enable a person you choose to manage your finances and make medical decisions for you in the event you are unable to do so.
+There are many reasons you should consider creating your estate plan and learning more about Arizona estate planning laws.
+Arizona estate planning laws permit an Arizona estate plan to include powers of attorney that enables a person you choose to manage your finances and make medical decisions for you in the event you are unable to do so.
 An estate plan may also avoid the need for your family to hire attorneys to determine how your assets and debts are to be managed and divided.

 What Happens to Your Property If You Do Not Have a Will in Arizona?

 The terms used to describe the situation of someone passing away without a will is “intestate”.
 If someone dies intestate, the Arizona laws will determine how your estate is to be divided among your heirs.
 There are too many scenarios to cover the numerous things that can occur, but relationships such as having a spouse (or not), children, grandchildren and even parents can affect how the estate is divided.

 This creates an obvious problem, which is the fact that you and your family cannot control the manner in which your estate is divided.
 You may have certain intentions, but without a will, those intentions may not be realized.